KPZ-type equation from growth driven by a non-Markovian diffusion: Auxiliary estimates

 \subsection{A priori bounds for $\mathbf{I}^{\e}$ and $\mathbf{Y}^{\e}$}

 The following bounds higher derivatives of $\mathbf{I}^{\e}$ by only two derivatives of $\mathbf{Y}^{\e}$.
 In a nutshell, this is because the RHS of \eqref{eq:modelflow} is smoothing, and because at the level of gradients, $\mathbf{I}^{\e}$ is much smaller than $\mathbf{Y}^{\e}$ (see \eqref{eq:flucprocess}).
 (For a reality check, note that the following result \eqref{eq:aux1I} is obvious just from \eqref{eq:flucprocess} if we take $\k=2$ and $\upsilon=0$.
-It is even sub-optimal in this case by a factor of $\e^{-1/3}$.
+It is even sub-optimal in this case by a factor of ${{}\e^{-1/4}}$.
 The following result says that on the LHS of \eqref{eq:aux1I}, we can trade this additional factor that we gain for $\k=2$ and $\upsilon=0$ for more derivatives on the LHS of \eqref{eq:aux1I}.
-It essentially follows by interpolation theory. \emph{It is crucial that we take gradients on the LHS of \eqref{eq:aux1I}}.) \begin{lemma} \fsp Fix any $\mathfrak{t}\geq0$ and $\k\geq0$ and $\upsilon\in[0,1)$.
+It essentially follows by interpolation theory.) \begin{lemma} \fsp Fix any $\mathfrak{t}\geq0$ and $\k\geq0$ and $\upsilon\in[0,1)$.
 We have the estimate

 \end{lemma} \begin{proof} It suffices to assume $\upsilon\neq0$; the claim for $\upsilon=0$ follows because the norms on the LHS of \eqref{eq:aux1I} are non-decreasing in $\upsilon$.
 As explained above, by \eqref{eq:flucprocess}, we trivially have the inequality